ekinbulut/ekinbulut/README.md

 BSc degree in Computer Engineering.

-10+ years of experience.
+Decade of experience.
 Worked in distributed systems, search and notifications systems.

 Basically loves develop apps with .net core, go and swift.